 Ability to recover files from an emptied Recycle Bin.

 Yes.
-Disk Drill can recover your files even if they have been permanently deleted from the Recycle Bin.
+Data recovery software can recover your files even if they have been permanently deleted from the Recycle Bin.

 You cannot recover files from an empty Recycle Bin with native Windows tools.
 You may be able to recover a previous version of the file if it has existed for a period of time.